numutracker/numutracker_php/README.md

 From there the API won't work until you set up a user, import some artists through the API, and then start running backend.php periodically to create and import artist information from MusicBrainz.

-The JSON API accepts a variety of commands and uses basic auth.
+The JSON API accepts a variety of commands, uses basic auth, and is accessible via json.php